-(g) After commencing operation of any emission control device, the CAGM must monitor the emission control device as required by OAR 340-244-9080.
+(g) After commencing operation of any emission control device, the CAGM must monitor the emission control device as required by OAR 340-245-9080.

 (3) If source testing is conducted under section (1), the CAGM must perform the following source testing on at least one emission control device.
-Source testing done under OAR 340-244-9040(3)(a) may be used in whole or in part to comply with this requirement.

 (a) Within 60 days of commencing operation of the emission control devices, test control device outlet for particulate matter using DEQ Method 5 or equivalent method;